 Honeydew is a separate category or type of honey produced by bees collecting the excrement of aphids feeding on cedar, pine or oak trees.
 While common in much of the world its rarely isolated, packed and sold in the USA.
 In Europe "Forest Honey" is well known for its high mineral content, semi sweet, earthy flavor.
 We collect some each spring at the St. Lawrence Farms location situated on 600 acres of Minnesota River bottom land bordering 5000 acres of state forest.

-This location is high on a ridge over looking the Minnesota River and City of Shakopee on the other side.
+This location is a rich alluvial river bottom of the Minnesota River.
 Each July we make this savory, reddish colored honey exclusively at this one location.
 Some years its more nutty, this year it has a mocha like flavor.

 This location is tucked back in an old growth forest on 120 acres of undeveloped wild land.
 Several 60 foot tall hundred year old Basswood aka Linden Trees are within view of the hives.
-The land is destined to be sold soon to Gale Woods the Three Rivers Park near Mound MN.
-I am glad it will be protected forever.
-I am unsure if we will be allowed to continue keeping bees in this magical place.
 The Basswood honey from this location is water white, fragrant with hints of mint and lime.
 After making this for 27 years, I have not really seen any other Basswood honey that compares to our "Big Woods" Minnesota Basswood.